Ehrlichiosis is a bacterial infection transmitted by the bite of a tick.

-- Flat red rash (maculopapular rash)
+- Flat red rash (maculopapular rash) (uncommon)

 - General ill feeling (malaise)

-A rash appears in fewer than half of cases.
+A rash appears in fewer than one-third of cases.
 Sometimes, the disease may be mistaken for Rocky Mountain spotted fever.
 The symptoms are often general, but patients are sometimes sick enough to see a doctor.

 Signs and tests